My Voice, My Story

 • Recognizing instances of implicit bias.

-• Contributing to the development of strategies on how one can contribute to improving the organizational climate for all its members.
+• Learning and sharing strategies on how one can contribute to improving the climate of research and mentoring environments.

 How long is a My Voice, My Story Session?